kiba/Writings/dreamwalker/story_bible.md

 Arc Ideas:

-* Father's death: a crisis emerged when his father was found dead in the chamber of a noblewoman.
+* Father's death: The king, Yuu's father, was found dead in the chamber of a beautiful noblewoman.
+* The Uplift Society Club - Andy Watson joins a club that teaches people how to uplift.
 * Sudden succession: His brother died under mysterious circumstance.
 Yuu suspected that the Kage arranged his death.
 * Building Ships: Yuu build ships.
 * Annexation and Marriage: Yuu did not want to marry the queen of Emerald and unify the Land of Kurisutaru with Emerald.
 * Begging for allies - Yuu seeks additional allies to help in the war.
-* Ending: The Kingdom of Kurisutaru handed the Northern powers a resounding defeat.
+* Ending: The Kingdom of Kurisutaru achieved victory in the war against the Northern Powers, marking the Land of Kurisutaru as not only a rising power, but the preeminent kingdom in the world.

 ## History